mozilla-services/docs/source/loop/index.rst

 Assumptions
 ===========

-- The Loop Server will support BrowserID only in the future, but does authentication with session cookies for now.
+- The Loop Server supports BrowserID authentication using FxA certificates and MSISDN certificates and create Hawk session credentials.

 - All servers are time-synced